William Day Wills: Business

 In 1815 William and his younger brother Henry Overton Wills II (1800-1871) joined their father's firm and in 1826 following their father's death became co-owners of the company.
 In 1830 the brothers founded W.D. & H.O.
 Wills, which grew to become the leading importer of tobacco, and manufacturer of tobacco products in late 19th-century Britain.
 William retired in 1851 from full-time management of the firm and his responsibilities were taken over by his son William Wills, 1st Baron Winterstoke.

 Politics and religion

 He made an unsuccessful foray into local politics in 1838 when he ran as the Liberal Party candidate for councillor of the Redcliffe ward in Bristol.
-However, he was successful on his second attempt in 1846, when he was elected councillor for the St Paul's ward of the city, a position which his brother Henry had held previously.
+However, he was successful on his second attempt in 1846, when he was elected councillor for the St Paul's ward of the city, a position previously held by his brother Henry.
 He continued until 1861 to represent the St Paul's ward of the city, and served as a Charity Trustee from 1852 until his death.
 He was a Justice of the Peace at the time of his death.
-In religion he was an active a supporter of the Congregationalist faith, and he and his brother Henry were founder trustees in 1841 of the Hanham Chapel and in 1843 of the Barton Hill Chapel, both located in the Bristol suburbs.
+In religion he was an active Congregationalist, and he and his brother Henry were founder trustees in 1841 of the Hanham Chapel and in 1843 of the Barton Hill Chapel, both located in Bristol's suburbs.